exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 poetry run pytest tests
 ```

-### 3. Continuous Integration (CI) Tets
+### 3. AWS Tets
-The Continuous integration tests are gathered under the `tests/ci-tests`
+The AWS tests are gathered under the `tests/ci-tests` directory.
+These test use
-directory.
-In order to use these tests in development machine, you must set AWS
+the real AWS services.
+Therefore, you must set AWS credentials in the os
-credentials in the os environment, since they use the real AWS services.
+environment in order to use  these tests in development machine.
 ```commandline
 export AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>
 export AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>